CBEP-SoCB-Details/Access_Biomonitoring/Derived_Data/DATA_NOTES.md

 consistent format of links embedded in the KML source files.
 To limit demand on DEP servers, the script only (a) accesses data on invertebrate biomonitoting stations, (b) incorporates a number of delays before retrying URLS that do not work.
-Expect teh script to take a long time (~ 15 minutes) to run.
+Expect the script to take a long time (~ 15 minutes) to run.

 The script does not successfully download data for all samples, but it gets